fr334aks-TTW/15-days-of-hacking/shellradi/Readme.md

-## This mark 15 day sprint of hacking
+## Thsi marks 15 day sprint of hacking

    focus on pwn